strangerstudios/paid-memberships-pro/readme.txt

 * Fixed issue where PayPal Standard levels using a billing frequency > 1 (e.g. every 3 months) would have an extra payment charged after one period.

 = 1.7.2.1 =
-* pmpro_longform_address and pmpro_international_addresses now default to true.
-See this gist to go back to US-specific address format: https://gist.github.com/strangerstudios/6478242
 * Fixed warning when trying to load the "free" gateway on free level checkouts.
 * Fixed warning coming from login report tracking.
 * Changed all $wpdb->escape() calls to esc_sql() to fix notice.